totalspectrum/spin2cpp/doc/basic.md

 ### Predefined functions and variables

 A number of functions and variables are predefined.
-These names may be redefined (for example as local variable names inside a function), but changing them at the global level is probably unwise; at the very least it will cause confusion in readers of your code.
+These names may be redefined (for example as local variable names inside a function), but changing them at the global level is probably unwise; at the very least it will cause confusion for readers of your code.
 ```
 clkfreq
 clkset